wwalexander/imgscheme/README.md

     imgscheme [PATH]

 PNG, JPEG, and GIF images are supported.
-Currently, imgscheme runs very slowly;
-an interrupt signal can be sent at any time, at which point imgscheme will print the colors generated so far.
-Colors are printed as RGB tuples in the standard order.
-If no valid colors are found for a given place, imgscheme will use black.
+Colors are printed as hex triplets in the standard order. imgscheme might fail to find a suitable color for a place, in which case it will print `<nil>`.